We noticed you are browsing from

 Our trip ‘carbon labels’

 We have measured the carbon footprint of each of our adventures and added this data to our trip information for transparency.
 This ‘carbon label’ is calculated on a per person per night basis.
-This comprises the impact of in-trip transport, accommodation, activities and meals included in the itinerary, as well as the impact of the tour leader accompanying you, and an amount to account for our office operations.
+This comprises the impact of in-trip transport, accommodation, activities and meals included in the itinerary, as well as the impact of the tour leader accompanying you.

 The impact of flights (or other transport) to and from our trips are not included in these ‘labels’.
 This is because our customers travel from a range of countries and regions to reach our trips, and we don’t always have visibility on what mode of transport they take.
 However, international flights can be the most carbon intensive part of our holidays, so we’ve made it easy to take the train to many of our adventures, through our partnership with Byway; find out more here.